Projects per year

 Biography

 Dr Keith Dinnie joined University of Dundee in 2018.
-He is a Reader in Marketing and Associate Dean for Business and Community Engagement.
+He is a Reader in Marketing and Associate Dean for Enterprise and Economic Transformation.

 Keith is a leading authority on place branding for cities, regions and nations.
 He is the author of the first textbook on nation branding, Nation Branding – Concepts, Issues, Practice (Routledge, 2007).
-The thrid edition of thebook will be published by Routledge in early 2022.
+The third edition of thebook was published by Routledge in 2022.
 He is the editor of City Branding – Theory and Cases (Palgrave Macmillan, 2010).
 His books have been translated into Chinese, Japanese, Korean and Russian.

 As a Non-Executive Director on the Board of Visit Dundee Ltd, Keith played a leading role in Visit Dundee's successful applications for funding of £190,000 in 2021-22.